Aliases for RAB25 Gene

 GeneCards Summary for RAB25 Gene

 RAB25 (RAB25, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Cytoskeletal Signaling.
+Diseases associated with RAB25 include Ovarian Cancer.
+Among its related pathways are Cytoskeletal Signaling and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and myosin V binding.
-An important paralog of this gene is RAB39A.
+An important paralog of this gene is RAB11A.

 UniProtKB/Swiss-Prot for RAB25 Gene